-When you apply for a personal loan, lenders review your credit history and other financial details and decide whether to approve your application.
+When you apply for a personal loan, lenders review your credit history and other financial details, then decide whether to approve your application.
 If you have an excellent credit score and a high income, the decision is often easy.
 But when your application needs a boost to meet lender requirements, applying for a personal loan with a co-signer may improve your chances.

 Getting Personal Loans With a Co-Signer

 Get approved with less-than-perfect credit or limited income